vmyrgiotis/vmyrgiotis.github.io/README.md

+## About

 Welcome to my GitHub page.

-## About

-I am a researcher at the School of Geosciences of the University of Edinburgh.
+I am a postdoctoral researcher at the School of Geosciences of the University of Edinburgh.
 My research focuses on the interaction of agricultural ecosystems and the environment.
 I use mathematical modelling and data analytics to understand, describe and predict the movement of carbon and nitrogen in the plants and soils of agricultural ecosystems.

-You can view my research profile [here](https://www.researchgate.net/profile/Vasilis_Myrgiotis).
+You can view my academic and research profile in [ResearchGate](https://www.researchgate.net/profile/Vasilis_Myrgiotis).

 ## Tools